schoeberl/cae-lab/finasgmt/README.md

 Similar to the other assignments, you have to hand in a report using the front page specified in assignment 1.
 The report should contain a description of your simulator, and also describe how you extended it for each task.

-In addition to the report, you should hand in your simulator source code as well as a binary that can execute on Ubuntu x64.
-You only have to hand in one set of source code and binary, i.e., not one for each stage in the tasks.
+In addition to the report, you should hand in your simulator source code that can be compiled and executed on Ubuntu x64.
+You only have to hand in one set of source code, i.e., not one for each stage in the tasks.
 These additional deliverables should be uploaded as a single zip file.
+Furthermore, you need to demonstrate your simulator to a TA.